 Efficient planning of the varieties of each crop also requires efficient planning of the sowing system.
 Crops should be sown in the best seasons for each cultivar, seeking to obtain the maximum potential of each crop.
 This is only achieved with constant training of the workforce and use of high operational performance machines and quality of the operation.

 The cultivation system in the Brazilian Cerrado requires an efficient rotation of crops to guarantee the long-term sustainability of the soil, natural resources and productive system.
 During the production cycle, appropriate management activities to ensure the satisfactory development of the plants are performed, such as applications of fertilizers and pesticides to minimize pest damage, diseases and weeds.
 All operations are performed according to agricultural planning and by means of daily evaluations in the field.

 Time to harvest the results

-Harvesting takes place virtually all year round at SLC Agrícola.
-This operation starts in the Central West region, with early soybeans during the month of January, and extends to April in the Northeastern region.
-The harvesting of corn, the 2nd harvest begins in June and ends in August.
-Cotton is harvested from July to September.
-In addition to field assessments, productivity is monitored by harvest maps that allow to improve operations for future harvests.
+Harvesting takes place practically all year round at SLC Agrícola.
+This operation begins in the Midwest region, with early soy, in January, and extends until April in the Northeast region.
+The 2nd corn harvest begins in June and ends in August.
+Cotton is harvested between July and September.
+In addition to field assessments, productivity is monitored by crop maps that make it possible to improve operations for future harvests.